 Ingredients for Cheesy Ham Tetrazzini

-The ingredients that I used for this amazing one-dish wonder were petty much typical of tetrazzini.
+The ingredients that I used for this amazing one-dish wonder were pretty much typical of tetrazzini.

 The Pasta: For the pasta, I used spaghetti.
 In addition, I mixed the spaghetti with the other ingredients to produce a casserole.
 I could have also used penne, rotini, egg noodles, etc.